 TD Bank is the best lender for providing online loans as well as lines of credit for less than $100,000.
 They have roughly 13 branches throughout the US and offer SBA-backed loans.
 They also offer business lines of credit to small business owners as well as equipment loans, commercial mortgage loans, and expansion and renovation loans with TD Bank.

 Within these loan options, you can apply for anywhere from $10,000 to $1,000,000.
 If you’re applying for less than $100,000, you can do so online.
 For larger loan amounts, you’re required to apply in person.
 The lines of credit are available on-demand.
 For the rest of the loan options, the terms can range from three years to 20 years.

 Their SBA loans that are offered include the following:

 - Express loans

-Funding Circle is considered one of the best lenders for loans that have a maximum term of five years.
+Funding Circle is considered one of the best lenders for loans that have a maximum term of 10 years for some loan types.
 They offer fixed rate term loans for companies that have been in business for two years.
-They do not have an annual minimum revenue requirement but the minimum requirement for the FICO score is 660.
+They do not have an annual minimum revenue requirement, but the minimum requirement for the FICO score is 660.
 Additionally, the applicant cannot have any personal bankruptcies on their credit.

 Funding Circle has an A+ rating with the Better Business Bureau.

-Their annual revenue requirement, minimum FICO score depend on the lending partner you are applying with.
+Their annual revenue requirement and minimum FICO score depend on the lending partner you are applying with.
 And their loan origination fee has not been disclosed.
 However, Rapid Finance does have an A+ rating with the Better Business Bureau.

 OnDeck is considered the best lender that does not require collateral.
-They have been in business since 2007 and have served $100,000.
-They provide business lines of credit with fixed interest rate and term loans for up to $500,000.
-The minimum loan amount is $5,000 and they require that you’ve been in business for at least one year to qualify for their loan.
+They have been in business since 2007 and have connected businesses with billions of dollars.
+They provide business lines of credit with fixed interest rates and term loans for up to $250,000.
+The minimum loan amount is $5,000 and they require that you’ve been in business for at least two years to qualify for their loan.